 Where to stay

 As with most European cities, the transport system is very good and very fast.
 Staying in the centre of the city is a good idea, but could be a little expensive.
 Don’t be afraid to book somewhere a little far out as you can be in the city centre in a number of minutes.
-In fact, the ideal way would be to live like a local with WithLocals and you can experience the city as a local would, by living in a real house or apartment and getting a great tour of Milan!
+After finding a great apartment and experiencing the city like the locals, it is time to find a guide.
+The ideal way to have get some really great experiences is to try this out and a great way to find people like this is through Withlocals and you can find out the inside knowdledge from your guide like great restaurants, bars, clubs, parks or even just enjoy a dinner party with them.
+This is a great way to meet others too and you can truly make some lifelong friends by doing this.

 Visit the Duomo

-The Duomo should be any travelers first port of call when visiting Milan.
+The Duomo should be any traveler’s first port of call when visiting Milan.
 This Gothic cathedral is the heart and soul of the city and the most iconic landmark.
-Much like the Segrada Familia in Barcelona, it is forever being repaired and perfect and has been like this for many years.
+Much like the Segrada Familia in Barcelona, it is forever being repaired and perfected and has been like this for many years.
 One of the most striking features is the three and a half thousand statues that adorn the buildings, as well as 135 spires.
-This is a simply stunning sight that must be included in your weekend in Milan.
+This is a simply stunning sight that must be included in your weekend in Milan and I go there each time I am in Milan.

 Galleria Vittorio Emanuele II